Collaborative Technology Labs, Group Study Rooms, and Instruction Rooms

 - While the rooms are designed to support collaborative work and normal conversation is allowed, noise levels must not rise to the point of being disruptive to other patrons.
 Library staff may ask you to lower your voices if the noise level is too high.
 Failure to comply may result in a removal from the library.

-Main Library Instruction Rooms (Beaumont West, Reference, Red Cedar West, REAL):
+Main Library Instruction Rooms (Beaumont West, Beal, Red Cedar West, REAL):

 The instruction rooms in the Main Library are intended for the primary use by librarians and other library staff to teach classes related to the primary mission and goals of the Libraries.
 Faculty interested in having their classes meet in the Main Library for purposes of instruction should contact their subject liaison or the Teaching & Learning unit to discuss how instruction in the Main Library can help integrate information literacy and research instruction into their course.
 Librarians can suggest a variety of ways to construct a session that will meet your goals.
 Instruction rooms are heavily used across the course of each semester, so faculty are encouraged to contact their librarian early in the semester in order to secure a date.

-When the Beaumont West and Red Cedar West classrooms (2 West) are not being used for instruction, they are available for individual student or small group use on a first-come, first-served basis as computer lab spaces.
+When the Beaumont West, Red Cedar West, and Beal classrooms are not being used for instruction, they are available for individual student or small group use on a first-come, first-served basis as computer lab spaces.

 Main Library Green Room and Conference Rooms (4 West):